-Stark Circle is a quiet cul-de-sac in Milton's Beaty neighbourhood, a short walk from Centennial Park and the schools along Thompson Road South.
+Stark Circle is a quiet residential loop in Milton's Beaty neighbourhood, a community that took shape in the early 2000s.

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive from Stark Circle, with Robert Baldwin and Sam Sherratt also within five minutes.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, six minutes away.
-For secondary, public students draw to Craig Kielburger Secondary School (not listed but typical for Beaty), while Catholic students attend St. Francis Xavier Catholic Secondary School, also six minutes.
-The concentration of schools within a short drive makes this a practical pocket for families with children across different stages.
+Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it a practical walk for older children.
+Catholic families route to Our Lady of Fatima Catholic Elementary School, six minutes away.
+For secondary, public students attend catchment schools in the area; Catholic students have St. Francis Xavier Catholic Secondary School within a six-minute drive.
+The cluster of schools within a short radius suits families who value proximity over program specifics.

 Sale activity on Stark Circle in the recent period.
 Stats reflect closed transactions only.